 National Lab Discovery Series: High Performing Solid State Batteries - The Next Generation in Energy Storage

-• Structurally resilient ASSBs using rigid and soft solid electrolytes with successful cycling against lithium metal anodes (winner of an R&D 100 Award in 2020)
+• Structurally resilient ASSBs using rigid and soft solid electrolytes with successful cycling against lithium metal anodes (R&D 100 Award, 2020)

 • Scalable fabrication of porous ceramic (LLZO) electrodes for solid state batteries